This how-to explains how you can configure a delete object action in Mendix Studio.

-In Properties > Add Row, click the button that adds a row below that we need to place the data view there.
+In Properties > Add Row, click the button that adds a row below that you need to place the data view there.

 In Toolbox > Widgets > Data Containers, find data view, drag and drop it inside the column (that was added together with a new row).

-Now we need to configure the data view.
+Now you need to configure the data view.
 In Properties of the data view, do the following:

 a.
 Set Data Source to List widget.